codekote/nukkit-mcpe/Readme.md

-# Here is original Nukkit server with preinstalled plugins for supported translation Python scripting to server API.
+# Here is the original Bukkit server with pre-installed plugins to support the translation of Python scripts into the server API.

 ## Include
 - Minecraft 1.19